Stochastic differential equations driven by fractional Brownian motion and Poisson point process: Existence of a weak solution ( )

+Finally, note that if $L$ has only finitely many jumps, then $\Delta L_t=0$ for all but finitely many $t\in[0,T]$.
+Thus (\ref{Novikov1}) holds for all $\rho\in(0,1]$.
+This proof is now complete. \end{pf}

-\begin{rem} {\rm We note that the assumption $\rho<1/2$ is slightly stronger than that in \cite{NO}, where only $\rho<1$ was assumed.
-This is to guarantee the finiteness of $\hE\{e^{|L|^{2\rho}_T}\}$.
+\begin{rem} We note that unlike the finite jump case (see also \cite{NO} for the continuous case) where we only assume $0<\rho\le1$, in general it is necessary to assume $\rho<1/2$ to guarantee the finiteness of $\hE\{\mathrm{e}^{|L|^{2\rho}_T}\}$.
 In fact, if $\rho>1/2$, then even in the simplest standard Poisson case $L_t\equiv N_t$ we have